dvjsharma/Drawn2Shoe/README.md

     node server.js
     ```

-After completing these steps, you should have the Drawn2Shoe application up and running on your local machine.
+After completing these steps, you should have the Drawn2Shoe application up and running on your local machine. 🎉

+8).
+Make the required changes and add the changed file .
+9).
+Open a pull request from your branch to the main repository.
+10).
+Provide a clear description of your changes and why they're valuable.

-## Contributing
+## 🤝Contributing

 We welcome contributions to Drawn2Shoe!
 Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for detailed information on how you can get involved.

-## Maintainers
+## 👥Maintainers

 -   [**Divij Sharma**](https://github.com/dvjsharma)
 -   [**Shashank Shekhar**](https://github.com/ShashankShekhar07)

-## License
+## 📜License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Message From PA
+## 💬Message From PA

 Welcome to Drawn2Shoe!